CodingGagan/markdown_test/apis/filters-api.md

 # Filter Parameters (v2)

-This document outlines the filtering language added to certain Kubecost APIs, superseding Kubecost's original filtering parameters (e.g. `filterNamespaces=`), now referred to as v1 filters. v2 filters introduce support for "not equals" (e.g. `namespace != kubecost`) queries while maintaining extensibility.
+This document outlines the filtering language added to certain nOps APIs, superseding nOps's original filtering parameters (e.g. `filterNamespaces=`), now referred to as v1 filters. v2 filters introduce support for "not equals" (e.g. `namespace != nOps`) queries while maintaining extensibility.

 {% hint style="info" %}
 v1 filters will continue to be supported in all relevant APIs.
 APIs will first check for the `filter=` parameter.
 If it is present, v2 filters will be used.
 If it is not present, APIs will attempt to use v1 filters.